kubernetes/community/committee-steering/governance/sig-governance.md

 - *MUST* provide quarterly updates through our community channels: twice a year to kubernetes-dev@googlegroups.com mailing list and twice a year presenting at the monthly community meeting
+- *MUST* present yearly [annual report] for the group but *SHOULD* get help with curation from other SIG participants

 ### Tech Lead